 - Gas – which is provided in 19kg or 47kg bottle refills, so you just pay for what you use.

-- Insurance – depends on value and location of caravan, approx £375 for a new static caravan, and less for an older caravan.
+- Insurance – depends on value of caravan and contents, approx £150 for a cheap secondhand caravan and £400 for a new caravan.

 What are the optional extra costs?

-If you decide to order a new caravan, there are quite a few optional extras available, such as french windows, net curtains, integrated fridge/freezer, dishwasher, washer/dryer, extra TV points, three bedrooms, etc. We usually order double glazing, gas central heating and pre galvanised chassis and include it in the sale price as standard for all new caravans.
+If you decide to order a new caravan, there are quite a few optional extras available, such as french windows, net curtains, integrated fridge/freezer, dishwasher, washer/dryer, extra TV points, three bedrooms, etc. We usually order double glazing, gas central heating and integrated fridge/freezer and include it in the sale price as standard for all new caravans.
 You can discuss other available optional extras with the Park Manager.

 Additional external items and services are: